 When I doubt myself and my educational influence (often), a video such as the one above showing me talking to Marie about a specific lesson and being given time, some space by Marie to reflect on the wider issues evolving from it is invaluable.
+Marie is expressing what I understand as a receptively responsive relationship.

-In the present educational climate I feel that "time" is at a premium for me as a teacher because of "change", often meaning more work, being introduced from the top down, from the LEA, from the DfES.
-For example Assessment For Learning, the new Primary Frameworks, mentoring and coaching as part of Personalized Learning to name but a few.
+In the present educational climate I feel that "time" is at a premium for me as a teacher because of "change", often meaning more work, being introduced from the top down, from the DOE.
+For example, Assessment For Learning, the new Primary Frameworks, mentoring and coaching as part of Personalized Learning to name but a few.
 Most of the new initiatives are good and worthwhile but because of the way in which they often seem to be imposed on me they can cause more stress and anxiety.
 Otero recognizes this when he writes: